tensorbase/tensorbase/docs/get_started_developers.md

         clickhouse-client --port 9528

-    NOTE:
-    + here 9528 is the default port of TensorBase
+    NOTE: here 9528 is the default port of TensorBase
-    + if clickhouse-client version >= 21.5, need to add arg **--compression=true** for INSERT statement

 6. execute query like this: